-Figure 2.
-We perform a number of behavioral analyses in mice to explore physiological functions of specific genes and molecules.

-Figure 1.
-To elucidate pathophysiology of L-DOPA-induced dyskinesia, neuronal activity of basal ganglia neurons in response to electrical stimulation of the motor cortex was analyzed.

-NISHIJIMA, Kazutoshi

-Professor Laboratory Animal Science Reproductive Technology Metabolism

-CHIKEN, Satomi

-Assistant Professor Neurophysiology Neurobiology

-Neurophysiology Neuroanatomy

-HATANAKA, Nobuhiko Assistant Professor
+Figure 2: Establishment of Pest Control Strategies Targeting Insect Receptors.
+We are developing new repellents and insecticides and exploring new approaches to disrupt physiological functions, targeting TRP channels and ion channels in neurons.
+Additionally, we are seeking modifying substances that can enhance the effects of these compounds.

 Center for Communication Networks

-KITAJO, Keiichi Professor Director

 Outline

-The center provides information of NIPS programs and activities to the public, scientific community, medical profession, and media through WEB, publication, conferences and symposium.
-Science education activities and Institutional review processes are also coordinated.
-The center maintains infrastructures of LAN as well as WEB-based services.

-Section of Research Archives 42

-Section of Physiology and Medicine Education 42

-Section of Network Management 42
+From NIPS, an inter-university research institute, we are committed to disseminating relevant information to society and maintain and manage the necessary network and information security measures for that purpose.
+The Center for Communication Networks is comprised of the three distinct sections.
+1. Section of Research Archives, responsible for carrying out a variety of evaluation activities within the institute and overseeing the document exhibition room.
+2. Section of Physiology and Medicine Education, dedicated to promoting education and enlightenment on human physiology.
+3. Section of Network Management, which oversees the provision and maintenance of various information network services, including email and web-based services, in addition to managing computer resources.

 Section of Research Archives

+Section of Network Management

+KITAJO, Keiichi Professor Director

+41

+41

+Section of Research Archives

 The Institute has made the self-evaluation and peer review every year since 1993.
 In addition, the Institute started editing a volume of annual plans and annual reports every year since 2004.
 The section was opened in 2007 to perform more efficient evaluation processes.
 For efficient accumulation of historical events in the institute, this section also takes care of archiving the documents that describe the activities of the Institute.
 The section was reorganized to be responsible for collecting and archiving various kinds of documents in 2016.
 The collection includes the database of documents related to the foundation of the Institute, which was completed owing to the great contribution of the late Professor Emeritus Shunichi Yamagishi.
 It also includes the text version of "Oral History" stated by the late Professor Yamagishi.
 At the 100th annual meeting of the physiological Society of Japan in 2022, the history of MIPS was introduced, and its materials were provided.

-Section of Physiology and Medicine Education

-'step-by-step studies of brain science'

-An e-Learning subject 'step-by-step studies of brain science' is provided especially to the students who learn neuroscience for the first time.
-Students take the e-Learning-based exams in the end of each semester.
-Upon taking 'step-by-step studies of brain science', students are supposed to learn basic brain science completely.

 Section of Network Management

 Computer services and network supports are now indispensable for research activity.
 In this section, we manage the "Computer System for Data Analysis in Physiology", which is a software sharing system for Numeric Computation, data analysis, visualization, mathematics, statistics and electronic design.
 We support high-speed and reliable network for intra-/internet services such as E-mail communication, Web services, and peripheral devices for in-house information network.
-Technological developments for the

-best use of these facilities are also underway (Fig. 1)
+Technological developments for the best use of these facilities are also underway (Fig. 1)

 Ensuring information security is also an important part of our work.
 We have revised our information security policy in line with our research and are making efforts to maintain the security level by raising awareness among users.
 In addition, we also cooperate with CSIRT to prevent security incidents, take countermeasures, monitor them, and respond to them when and after they occur.